soulspace-org/overarch/doc/topics/views.md

 the interactions between them and the outside world.
 Contains the elements of the system context diagram and the containers of the system to be described.
 The system to be described is rendered as a system boundary in the container diagram.
+External systems are rendered as boxes by default, but can be expanded to show their containers by adding `:expand-external true` to the view spec.

 ![Container View rendered with PlantUML](/doc/images/banking/container-view.svg)

 ## Component View (:component-view)
 Shows the components and their interactions inside of a container and with outside systems and actors.
+External systems are rendered as boxes by default, but can be expanded to show their containers and components by adding `:expand-external true` to the view spec.

 ![Component View rendered with PlantUML](/doc/images/banking/api-component-view.svg)